Master of Public Health Program

 Total Credit Hours: 9

 Pursuing a Master of Public Health enables you to approach complex issues from a population perspective, using evidence-based solutions to improve health outcomes for communities and individuals.
+In order to reach these solutions, individuals with careers in public health analyze health data, perform environmental research, organize public health policies, and work in many other disciplines within this field.
 By choosing the Master of Public Health program at Texas Tech University Health Sciences Center, you gain comprehensive public health training.
 Students will earn a general MPH degree without a specific major area.

-The MPH program will prepare health professionals to practice skillful and evidence-based preventive public health; conduct and communicate research that informs the diverse fields within public health; and provide interdisciplinary expertise in the service of academic, professional and community-based public health organizations.
+The MPH program will prepare health professionals for fulfilling careers in public health—practicing skillful and evidence-based preventive public health; conducting and communicating research that informs the diverse fields within public health; and providing interdisciplinary expertise in the service of academic, professional and community-based public health organizations.

 The MPH degree plan includes a core set of requirements that focus on the five (5) Core Disciplines in Public Health: Biostatistics; Environmental Health; Epidemiology; Health Policy Management; and Social and Behavioral Sciences.